Text Normalization: Unicode Forms, Case Folding & Whitespace Handling for NLP

 Bar chart showing decreasing number of unique strings as more normalization steps are applied, from 13 raw to 3 fully normalized.

 Deduplication effectiveness with progressive normalization.
 Each bar shows how many unique strings remain after applying cumulative normalization steps.
-Starting with 13 raw entries, aggressive normalization reduces this to just 3 unique canonical forms, successfully identifying all near-duplicates.
+Starting with 13 raw entries, aggressive normalization reduces this to 5 unique canonical forms, identifying most near-duplicates (remaining differences are due to punctuation and ü/ue spelling variants).

 The visualization shows how each normalization step progressively reduces the number of unique strings.
-Raw text shows 13 distinct entries, but after full normalization, only 3 unique entities remain: "societe generale", "apple inc", and "muller gmbh".
-Each step contributes to duplicate detection: NFKC handles full-width characters, whitespace normalization catches extra spaces, case folding unifies capitalization variants, and accent stripping merges "Müller" with "Mueller".
+Raw text shows 13 distinct entries, but after full normalization, only 5 unique strings remain.
+Each step contributes to duplicate detection: NFKC handles full-width characters, whitespace normalization catches extra spaces, case folding unifies capitalization variants, and accent stripping converts "ü" to "u".
+The remaining 5 strings differ due to punctuation ("Apple Inc." vs "Apple Inc") and German spelling conventions ("Mueller" as the ue-spelling vs "Müller" which becomes "Muller" after accent stripping).

 When working with text normalization in Python, these are the essential functions and their most important parameters: